Heretical/pointer-path/README.md

 The API is generic, but currently only supports JSON operations, with the intent to provide POJO and XML providers.

-Final Releases are available on Maven Central (currently unreleased):
+Final Releases are available on Maven Central:

 ```gradle
 compile 'io.heretical:pointer-path-core:1.1.0'